 We are focused on continuing to expand our AI-powered spatial data platform to all corners of the world.
 Given that the global building stock remains largely undigitized today and with the vast majority of the world's buildings located outside of the United States, we expect significant opportunities in pursuing the digitization and datafication of the building stock worldwide.
 We use a "land and expand" model to capitalize on the potential for geographic expansion.
 We continue to seek to further penetrate our existing geographies in order to add their spatial data to our platform.
+In February 2022, we started partnering with Midland Holdings, one of the largest residential real estate (RRE) brokerages in the Greater China region, and became the first brokerage firm in the region to use Matterport digital twins to create virtual 3D experiences for its entire portfolio of properties.
+In March 2022, we expanded our presence in the Brazilian market via two strategic partners, Guandalini Posicionamento and PARS, to offer Matterport's spatial data platform to their enterprise customers in the AEC markets.
 In June 2023, we partnered with CompuSoluciones, one of the largest value-added distributors ("VAD"), significantly expanding our presence in Latin America.
 With a network of more than 2,000 resellers, CompuSoluciones will provide Matterport's digital twin solutions to two of the largest property markets in the region, Mexico and Colombia.
-In July 2023, we partnered with Equinox Technologies, a distributor of global technologies and managed security services, to offer Matterport's digital twin platform to Government, Enterprise and SMB customers out of its offices in the United Arab Emirates, India, Oman, Saudi Arabia, and South Africa.
-Subscribers outside the United States accounted for approximately 42% and 43% of our subscription revenues for the three and nine months ended September 30, 2023, respectively.
-Given the flexibility and ease of use of our platform and capture device agnostic data capture strategy, we believe that we are well-positioned to further penetrate existing and additional geographies with our existing multiple sales attachment points and a global marketing effort in place.
+In July 2023, we partnered with Equinox Technologies, a distributor of global technologies and managed security services to offer Matterport's digital twin platform to Government, Enterprise and SMB customers out of its offices in the United Arab Emirates, India, Oman, Saudi Arabia, and South Africa.
+Subscribers outside the United States accounted for approximately 44% and 43% of our subscription revenues for the three and six months ended June 30, 2023, respectively.
+Given the flexibility and ease of use of our platform and capture device agnostic data capture strategy, we belie